FAQ and contact

 Yes, we issue TLS certificates that contain an IP address instead of a domain name in the certificate subject field.

 Control over internet IP addresses tends to change more frequently than control over domain names.
-For this reason we limit the lifetime of IP certificates to 10 days.
+For this reason we limit the lifetime of IP certificates to 10 days and only enable the capability to be issued IP certificates for customers who provide a valid business need.

 Does Google Trust Services issue client (clientAuth) Certificates?